 The Consortium was formed in 2003 after an initial meeting sponsored by the National Cancer Institute's (NCI) Division of Cancer Epidemiology and Genetics (DCEG), which is the intramural (in house) research component of the Institute, and the National Institutes of Health's (NIH) Office of Rare Diseases (ORD), and has evolved as a self-directed consortium.
 Find information about BTEC meeting funding.

 The BTEC members have formed several Working Groups (WG) developing ideas for coordinated research focusing on adult gliomas, meningiomas, pediatric brain cancers and family-studies.
-The BTEC Advisory Board (AB) consists of members selected by vote to represent the BTEC members.
-The AB meets monthly via teleconference.
+The BTEC Board of Directors consists of members selected by vote to represent the BTEC members.
+The Board of Directors meets monthly via teleconference.

 BTEC holds annual meetings where BTEC Working Groups meet both individually and jointly to discuss current and future collaborations and scientific findings.
-The 2013 meeting, Getting Back to Basics and Moving into the Future for Brain Tumor Epidemiology, A Hub within Multidisciplinary Neuro-oncology, was held September 8-11 in Vienna, Austria.
+The 2014 meeting, Brain Tumor Epidemiology, A Hub within Multidisciplinary Neuro-oncology, was held September 8-11 in Vienna, Austria.
 The 2015 BTEC meeting, Evolving Evidence on Tumor and Germline Genetic Classification of Gliomas: Implications for Etiology and Survival Studies, will be held in June or July in Rochester, Minnesota.
 Details will be posted when available.
 Learn more about BTEC annual meetings.